|

 their changes with the master copy, the “repository” that remains the

+canonical version of the project.
 Git’s “versioning” makes managing projects much easier when multiple

 people must make changes to the original code.
 But it also has an